How to Finish the Inside of a Small Prefab Cabin

 The floor trim or baseboard is to cover all the gaps between the bottom of the wallboards and the flooring.
 Install the baseboard tight against the flooring if the flooring has been installed already or leave a gap between the subfloor and the baseboard.
 This gap will vary based on the flooring type you choose, so check that first.

-Finish Cabin Interior: Electricity and Plumbing; Part Two
+Finishing The Small Prefab Cabin Interior: Electricity and Plumbing; Part Two

 Plumbing – Finishing the plumbing in your cabin.